speg/react-project-boards/README.md

 Spent some time trying to get a single page (systemjs or amd) working, but realzing that may be a fools errand as they depend on React.
 How to link to the dev React loaded on the demo page when compiling code?
 Don't think that's going to work...
 Will have to load it up in the create-react-app application to test in browser.
+I guess the dev config is useless then.